gzmatte/ATR/README.md

 > Network Tweaks.

-> Automatic Regedits.

-> Fix Possible Keyboard Layouts.

-> Installs Old Spotify, Cracked and debloats it.
+> Installs Old Spotify and debloats it.

 > Provides Steam Tweaks (Low RAM & CPU Usage).

-> Provides CSGO Tweaks & Settings guide.
+> Provides CS2 Tweaks

 > Installs Discord & Debloats it.

-> Installs OBS & Debloats it + settings it.
+> Installs OBS, debloats it and setups it.

 > Installs Valorant & Tweaks it.

-> Includes OnBoardMemoryManager.
+> Includes OnBoardMemoryManager for Logitech.

 > Includes a Razer Synapse Debloater.

 > Automatic CleanUps Temps folders.

-> A Lot of Tweaks + Experimental Tweaks for the OS.
+> A Lot of Tweaks + Experimental Tweaks for W10 1803-22h2.

 > And a lot more.

 ```
-> If Spotify isn't cracked, u can try install [BlockTheSpot](https://github.com/mrpond/BlockTheSpot).
+> If Spotify isn't cracked, u can install [BlockTheSpot](https://github.com/mrpond/BlockTheSpot).

 _CREDITS: KernelPanic, Amitxv, Matishzz, Imribiy, Pablerso, Amd64fox, Gosheto, Rapado, CatGamerOP, Fernando, etc.._